tommck/DurandalWinJS/README.md

 	* From there, make sure the "Default Project" is set to "DurandalWeb" and type ``Install-Package Durandal.StarterKit``  ![](http://i.imgur.com/VE7Eax4.png)

 After the package manager has installed the Starter Kit and all it's dependencies, we need to drag the "App" folder from the Web project to the WinJS project (just drop it on the project name, which places it in the root)
-Now, we need to install all the non-ASP.NET Package Dependencies for the Starter Kit.
+After that, we need to install all the non-ASP.NET Package Dependencies for the Starter Kit.
 These are: Boostrap, FontAwesome, Durandal and Durandal.Transitions.
 So, run the following commands in the Package Manager Console (Don't forget to set the default package to "DurandalWinJS")
 * ``Install-Package bootstrap``
 * ``Install-Package FontAwesome``
 * ``Install-Package Durandal``